wyldphyre/ComicArchive/README.md

 ### Command Line App

+The `read` command currently just dumps the XML metadata, if it is present in the archive.
+Better presentation is coming next.

 ### Comic Archive Library

+Things the library currently supports:

-The library currently only supports a basic conversion of an archive to a zip archive.
+- Conversion of various archive formats to a zip archive.
+- Extracting a file from an archive by name, based on a file path.
+- Determining if a file path is an archive.

 ## Usage